-Like other meats, the cut of lamb you decide on plays a big deal into its fat and calorie content.
+Like other meats, the cut of lamb you decide on plays a big deal in its fat and calorie content.
 Although it will have less marbling of fat, lamb is fairly similar to beef and pork in terms of nutrition.
-After cooking, you can take away much of the fat round the outside of the meat, decreasing the fat you consume.
+After cooking, you can remove much of the fat around the meat outside, decreasing the fat you consume.

-The method of raising the animal additionally affects its nutritional values.
+The method of raising the animal additionally affects its nutritional value.
 Sheep are herbivores that eat grass.
 Once farms feed them grain to fatten them up, it changes the meat customers receive.
 Grass-fed lambs have less fat and additional omega-3 fatty acid.
-Also, selecting a healthy cooking technique, like this Garlic Herb Lamb Chops recipe makes the dish healthier.
+Also, selecting a healthy cooking technique, like this garlic herb lamb chops recipe, makes the dish healthier.

-What is the right internal temperature for lamb chops?
+What is the correct internal temperature for lamb chops?

 How to make Juicy Garlic Lamb Chops with Herbs

-- Take away loin chops from the icebox 30-40 minutes before cooking.
+- Take away lamb chops from the icebox 30-40 minutes before cooking.

-- Take a small bowl and garlic, olive oil, all the herbs you’ve prepared, mix nicely to combine.
+- Take a small bowl and garlic, olive oil, and all the herbs you’ve prepared, and mix nicely to combine.

-- This is my favorite part, add lamb chops, the herb marinade, in a freezer bag or silicone bag.
-Close the bag and swoosh around till the chops are well coated with the marinade.
+- This is my favorite part, add lamb chops to the herb marinade in a freezer or silicone bag.
+Close tightly and marinate for at least 4 hours.

-- Heat a dry 12-inch skillet over a medium heat.
-Place the chops narrow fat side down in the skillet.
+- Heat a dry 12-inch skillet over medium heat.
+Place the chop’s narrow fat side down in the skillet.

 - You will probably need to use tongs to keep them balanced and to press the chops down so the fat renders and turns crisp and brown.
-It’s takes about 2-3 minutes.
+It takes about 2-3 minutes.